to be a leader, be nice

 Be it with a high five, noticing someone's good work, or simply smiling at someone.
 Be nice.

-Now I am not for a second saying be nice only because you want to become a leader - what comes first is being nice - making it a way of life, the rest will follow.
+I am not for a second saying be nice only because you want to become a leader - what comes first is being nice - make it a way of life, the rest will follow.

 It is a little thing can have a big impact.